ewoolsey/interactive-parse/README.md

 ---

-This is a basic approach at getting JsonSchema types to parse interactively using inquire.
+This is a simple approach at getting JsonSchema types to parse interactively using inquire.
 If you make improvements to this please submit a PR, and if you have any issues or bugs please submit an issue.
 I'm currently actively maintaining this project as a personal development tool.

+In particular, this crate needs proper error handling.
+In most cases the crate will panic if it encounters an issue parsing.
+This is not ideal and could definitely be improved.

 ---